Princess Birgitta of Sweden: Early life

-Born at Haga Palace in Stockholm, she is the second child of Prince Gustaf Adolf, Duke of Västerbotten, and Princess Sibylla of Saxe-Coburg and Gotha, and a granddaughter of King Gustaf VI Adolf.
-Her sisters are Princess Margaretha, Mrs. Ambler, Princess Désirée, Baroness Silfverschiöld, and Princess Christina, Mrs. Magnuson.
-She is a first cousin of Queen Margrethe II of Denmark and Queen Anne-Marie of Greece.
+Born at Haga Palace in Stockholm, Birgitta was the second child of Prince Gustaf Adolf, Duke of Västerbotten, and Princess Sibylla of Saxe-Coburg and Gotha, and a granddaughter of King Gustaf VI Adolf.
+She and her three sisters were affectionately called "Hagasessorna" (the Haga Princesses).
+She was 10 years old when her father was killed in the 1947 KLM Douglas DC-3 Copenhagen disaster.